amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/README.md

 ### Example Algorithm

-1. Use a for loop to loop through the input array
+1. Use a for loop to loop through the input array.
 2. For each letter, use a second loop to loop thru the next couple letter.
 Check each letter against the target string.
-Go on and on until the whole “target string” is matched, or one of the letter it not matching
+Go on and on until the whole “target string” is matched, or one of the letter it not matching.
 3. If the whole “target string” is matched, return true.
-4. If the outer loop finished, but still no fully matched substring, return false
+4. If the outer loop finished, but still no fully matched substring, return false.

 ### Part 1 - Creating Outer Loop